 Also, I’d feel bad if I didn’t mention the eye lamp in Mary’s living room.

 I really enjoyed adding that piece.
 It started from a conversation Paul and I had during preproduction: the surprise of walking into someone’s home and seeing a random, unusual object.
-With that idea applied to this world, it became an eye.
-The lamp is meant to be conspicuous, but its significance is left to the audience.
+With that idea applied to this world, it became the human eye we gravitated toward.
+Ultimately, the design was inspired by the beautiful and intriguing work of Nicola L. The lamp is meant to be conspicuous, but its significance is left to the audience.

 Could you take me through Hereditary’s preproduction process?
 It seems like a research-heavy project.